Varshith1815/DriverAssistant/README.md

 ### Setting Up for Development

 1. Clone the repository to your local machine.
+2. Head to the following Directory using this command: `cd "...\SER517-GROUP26\App\Driver-Assistant-UI"`
-2. Navigate to the project directory and run `npm install` to install dependencies.
+3. Navigate to the project directory and run `npm install` to install dependencies.
-3. Start the development server by running `npx expo start`.
+4. Start the development server by running `npx expo start`.

 ## Contributing